 Right of way runs from the end of the existing formed road at approximately 3-5 metres from high tide mark to avoid debris deposition area.
-To ramp approach to pilot house.
+To ramp approach to pilot houses.
+The return leg is to provide access to cottage/pilot house No.3 and ends at the parking area for cottage/pilot house No.3.